aiminy/IBD-GCA-new/README.md

 After you have these 5 files, make a directory named as data in your current directory, then you can start R, and type source("IBDGCA.R"):
 You will find the results in "prediction.acc.each.pop"

 If you want to have these 5 files to have a try, please email me at ay247@cornell.edu

+**Results**